venurockss/movie-recommendations-system/README.md

 This project is licensed under the **MIT License**.

 ## 📩 Contact
-For any queries, reach out via [Your Email] or [Your GitHub Profile].
+For any queries, reach out via gajulavenu49@gmail.com

 ---
 **⭐ Don't forget to star this repo if you found it useful!**